Nawir1/SqlTrap/README.md

 # SqlTrap
+This is used against websites that use SQL to query data from the database server.
+A successful SQL injection attack can read sensitive data including email, username, password, and credit card details from your database.
+-

+SqlTrap tool features :
+-
-This tool makes it easy to exploit the SQL injection vulnerabilities of a web application by relying on the database response ,do further analysis on the target website with the help of sqlmap and logging all results into summary file.
+- This tool makes it easy to exploit the SQL injection vulnerabilities of a web application by relying on the database response

-Sql injection scanner (sqlTrap):
+- Do further analysis on the target website with the help of sqlmap
+- logging all results into summary file

 you need to install the following:
+-

 -sqlmap